Sewer Line Repair & Replacement in Cedar Rapids, IA

 Gurgling noises.
 If you suspect a sewer line issue, listen for strange bubbling or gurgling sounds coming from your toilet when you run the sink or washing machine.
 These noises happen when air gets trapped in the line due to a blockage, forcing it to bubble up through the water in your traps.

-If you encounter any of these problems, do not wait to reach out to our team at Master Plumbing, Heating & Air.
+If you encounter any of these problems, do not wait to reach out to our team at Master Plumbing, Heating & Cooling.
 Remember, we are available 24/7.
 We can arrive quickly with everything we need to complete most sewer line repairs in a single visit.

 Our Sewer Line Repair & Replacement Methods

 For sewer line pipes that retain their shape but suffer from cracks, leaks, or root intrusion, we often recommend pipe relining.
 This involves inserting a flexible, resin-saturated sleeve into your existing sewer line.
-Once in position, we can inflate the sleeve and allow it to cure, effectively creating a brand-new, durable pipe inside the old one.This "pipe-within-a-pipe" creates a smooth, jointless surface that resists future root growth and restores proper flow.
+Once in position, we can inflate the sleeve and allow it to cure, effectively creating a brand-new, durable pipe inside the old one.
+This "pipe-within-a-pipe" creates a smooth, jointless surface that resists future root growth and restores proper flow.

 When a sewer line has collapsed or suffered severe damage that relining cannot fix, we frequently use a method called pipe bursting to replace the line entirely.
 We can feed a steel bursting head into the damaged line using a hydraulic cable.
 As we pull this head through the path, it shatters the old, brittle pipe outward into the surrounding soil while simultaneously pulling a new pipe into place behind it.
 This gives you a completely new sewer line.